 For Your faithful love for me is great,

 and You deliver my life from the depths of Sheol.

 —Psalm 86:11-13 (HCSB)

-My prayer and study time resulted in an Advent devotional study, ‘Tis the Season.
+My prayer and study time resulted in an Advent Devotional study, ‘Tis the Season.
 I’d like to invite you to join me over the next five weeks as we seek to prepare our hearts and homes to celebrate what’s truly important this Christmas season.
-I’ll be posting a new lesson each Monday.
 Psalm 86:11-13 will be our guiding Scripture each week as we seek to cultivate hearts that honor God and reflect Christ to those around us.
 We’ll get into God’s Word to prepare our hearts and share decorating and family time ideas for preparing our homes to experience Christmas anew this year.
 Let’s take time to stop, look, listen and celebrate Immanuel—God with us.

-Download the free e-book study guide that accompanies this online study and I’ll see you Monday morning!
+Download the free e-book study guide that accompanies this online study and make plans to join us!

 How would you characterize your Christmas season preparations each year?
 Comment and share.